-Today an inventor has created a helmet that simulates this type of 'slowed down' perception, even without the need to smoke the impossible.
+Today an inventor has created a helmet that simulates this type of 'slowed down' perception, without the need to smoke the impossible.

 Take a look: